Astronauts Work Science, Spacewalk Preps as Cosmonauts Relax

-Category: Space Hits: 2At center, astronauts Megan McArthur and Mark Vande Hei will assist spacewalkers Shane Kimbrough (far left) and Thomas Pesquet (far right) during two spacewalks set for June 16 and 20.
+Category: Space Hits: 14At center, astronauts Megan McArthur and Mark Vande Hei will assist spacewalkers Shane Kimbrough (far left) and Thomas Pesquet (far right) during two spacewalks set for June 16 and 20.

 The Expedition 65 astronauts researched space biology while preparing for a pair of spacewalks aboard the International Space Station today.
 The station’s two cosmonauts cleared their schedules and relaxed aboard the orbital lab today.